doofenshirmtz/doofenshirmtz/README.md

 sophomore

-interested in ai and RL on games
+interested in LLMs and RL on games

 Hobbies include chess(2450 peak in bullet on lichess)